 Water sharing plan (WSP) – a plan, similar to a water resource plan, made under the NSW Water Management Act 2000 that sets out specific rules for sharing and trading water between the various water users and the environment in a specified water management area.
 A water sharing plan will be a component of a water resource plan.

-Office of Environment and Heritage – OEH is the lead agency for the delivery of water for the environment in NSW.
-OEH has strategic and practical roles in deciding where and when to provide environmental water to rivers, wetlands and floodplains to achieve a range of outcomes for waterbirds, native fish, vegetation, ecosystem services and system connectivity.
-OEH also has a monitoring role with respect to the use of environmental water.
+Department of Planning and Environment – The Department is the lead agency for the delivery of water for the environment in NSW.
+The Department has strategic and practical roles in deciding where and when to provide environmental water to rivers, wetlands and floodplains to achieve a range of outcomes for waterbirds, native fish, vegetation, ecosystem services and system connectivity.
+The Department also has a monitoring role with respect to the use of environmental water.

 Commonwealth Environmental Water Office – CEWO holds the largest portfolio of water for the environment on behalf of the Australian Government.
 CEWO contributes to environmental watering at sites across the whole Murray-Darling Basin, seeking basin-wide outcomes.
 It also has a monitoring role.

 Murray Darling Basin Authority – The MDBA assists with environmental watering at a whole-of-basin scale and is responsible for the development of a long-term strategy for environmental water across the basin.

 Department of Industry: Water – administers the Water Management Act 2000 and leads the NSW response to the implementation of the Basin Plan.
 Department of Industry (DoI Water) determines the volume of water available for allocation to water entitlements for towns, water users and the environment each year.
 DoI Water determines the water sharing rules between users, and policies for water trading.
 DoI Water also has a role in monitoring ecosystem health.